rrmckinley/rrmckinley/README.md

   * Engineering management
   * Open source project management

-### RatedAgent.com
+### RatedAgent
 #### 2006 to 2011

-At RatedAgent.com I directed all software engineering and IT efforts to build a platform for trusted consumer reviews in the the real estate industry.
+At RatedAgent I directed all software engineering and IT efforts to build a platform for trusted consumer reviews in the the real estate industry.

   * C#
   * Java